Return to Jurassic Park #9 (Topps Comics)

 Murillo is complaining to the park's animal wrangler, Robert

-Muldoon, about his paranoia regarding the dinosaurs.
+Muldoon, about the man's paranoia regarding the dinosaurs.
 Murillo

 seems convinced the technology keeping the animals in line is